Frequently Asked Questions

 Does USD offer conditional admission?

-No. For an applicant to be considered for admission to the School of Business Administration at the University of San Diego’s MBA Program the application must be complete, which includes all supporting documents and required test scores.
+No. For an applicant to be considered for admission to the School of Business at the University of San Diego’s MBA Program the application must be complete, which includes all supporting documents and required test scores.

 What is the cost of the MBA program?